Updated Visitation Guidelines effective November 12, 2021.

 This has been a difficult time for us all, and we are sincerely excited to welcome you back!
 Despite the challenges we’ve faced, you have been a valued partner, and our staff thanks you for your continued trust in us.
 Each and every one of our patients is like family to us, and we remain committed to keeping them healthy and safe.

-As previously stated, per CMS requirements, when local prevalence rates or a center’s status changes, our ability to allow visitation will change as well.
-Please call the center with any questions or to determine the current visitation status.
+When local prevalence rates or a center's status changes, our ability to allow visitation at that center may change as well.
+Please call our centers with any questions and to schedule your visit.
 We look forward to seeing you again soon.